redis/docs/content/integrate/redis-data-integration/installation/install-vm.md

 will not work on VMs where IPv6 is disabled.
 This problem is solved with version 1.4.0.
 {{< /note >}}

+## Hardware sizing

+RDI is mainly CPU and network bound.
+Each of the RDI VMs should have at least:

+- **CPU**: A minimum of 4 CPU cores.
+You should consider adding 2-6 extra cores on top of this if your dataset is big and you want to ingest the baseline snapshot as fast as possible.
+- **RAM**: 2GB
+- **Disk**: 25GB, which includes the OS footprint.
+In particular, you should expect the `/var` folder to require 7GB and the `/opt` folder to require 1GB (to store the log files).
+- **Network interface**: 10GB or more.

 ## Install RDI on VMs

 You would normally install RDI on two VMs for high availability (HA) but you can also install